-Self-thinning uses a simple linear function of probability of mortality as a function of DBH.
+Self-thinning uses a simple linear function of probability of mortality as a function of DBH, assuming the tree is below the maximum DBH at which to apply self-thinning.
 After evaluating this function for a tree, it uses a random number to determine whether the tree dies.